MKhalusova/MKhalusova.github.io/content/posts/2020-09-15-naive-bayes-in-kotlin.md

 NLP (natural language processing) this article can help you to get started with some basic NLP.

 So what will you learn from this post?
-I'll show you how you can implement a Naive Bayes model to classify positive vs negative sentiment of tweets, I'll explain how Naive Bayes works, what is Bayes' Theorem, what kind of text preprocessing you'll need to do, and what are the limitations of this algorithm.
+I'll show you how you can implement a Naive Bayes model to classify positive vs negative sentiment of tweets, I'll explain how Naive Bayes works, what Bayes' Theorem is, what kind of text preprocessing you'll need to do, and what are the limitations of this algorithm.

 At the end of this blog post, you'll find a link to a GitHub repo with Naive Bayes implementation, and a working example